nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

    :local:
    :depth: 2

-The nRF5340 Audio application demonstrates audio playback over isochronous channels (ISO) using LC3 or SBC codec compression and decompression, as per `Bluetooth LE Audio specifications`_.
+The nRF5340 Audio application demonstrates audio playback over isochronous channels (ISO) using LC3 codec compression and decompression, as per `Bluetooth LE Audio specifications`_.
 It is developed for use with the :ref:`nrf53_audio_app_dk`.

-In its default configuration, the application requires access to the non-public external repository containing the LC3 software codec.
+In its default configuration, the application requires access to the external repository containing the LC3 software codec.
 The application also comes with various tools, including the :file:`buildprog.py` Python script that simplifies building and programming the firmware.

 .. _nrf53_audio_app_overview: